antosquicciarini/antosquicciarini.github.io/projects.md

 ---

+### 🧬 Types of Partial Discharges

+Partial discharges can manifest in different forms, depending on the location and mechanism of the discharge.
+Understanding these types helps in better diagnosis and classification:

+- **Corona Discharge**: Occurs in gaseous media, typically around sharp edges or points where the electric field is highly concentrated.
+It is often accompanied by audible noise and ozone production.
+- **Void Discharge**: Takes place within internal air-filled voids in solid insulating materials.
+These are dangerous over time as they can erode the insulation from the inside.
+- **Surface (Superficial) Discharge**: Happens along the surface of insulating materials, especially in contaminated or moist environments.
+It can lead to tracking and eventual breakdown.
+- **Floating Potential Discharge**: Arises from conductive elements embedded in the insulation that are not at a fixed electrical potential.
+These can oscillate and trigger discharges as the electric field fluctuates.

+---

+### ❓ Why Classifying PD Types Matters

+Correctly **identifying the type of partial discharge** is crucial because each type is associated with different failure mechanisms, risk levels, and preventive actions:

+- **Diagnostic Insight**: Each PD type reveals specific faults—voids suggest material degradation, while surface discharges may indicate environmental contamination.
+- **Targeted Maintenance**: Accurate classification enables **predictive maintenance**, reducing downtime and extending equipment lifespan.
+- **Risk Assessment**: Some PD types, like void discharges, may escalate more rapidly into full breakdowns than others like corona.
+Recognizing this allows for **prioritization of interventions**.
+- **Data-Driven Design**: Understanding the most common PD types in specific environments helps engineers design more **robust insulation systems**.

+In short, classification is not just a labeling exercise — it’s a **strategic tool** for electrical asset management and grid resilience.

+---

 ### 🧪 Our Project

 In our project, we tackled the challenge of PD classification in DC systems by leveraging deep learning techniques with an emphasis on data representation and interpretability.